 The regulatory RNA molecules microRNA or miRNA binds to the mRNA through complementary base pairing irrespective of complete or incomplete binding.
-Recent studies have revealed that miRNAs specifically binds to the 3’UTRs of the target mRNA possessing either of the two binding patterns .
+Recent studies have revealed that miRNAs specifically bind to the 3’UTRs of the target mRNA possessing either of the two binding patterns .
 There are two classes of binding patterns :

 - One class of pattern consists of perfect Watson-Crick binding at the 5’-end of the miRNA.
 This region is known as “seed-region” and found at the 2-7 base of the miRNA.
 This region is able to suppress the target mRNAs without having a complete base pairing at the 3’-end of the miRNA.